 I’m thinking of putting this up on etsy as I’m running out of wall space!
 What do you think?

 Ok.
 So my husband was home for three days and is gone again.
 I love having him come home but three days isn’t enough.
-Although I must say it makes the time we do get together extra special (and extra spicy – nudge nudge, wink wink.
-Say no more, say no more) And at the same time I certainly accomplish a lot more when he isn’t around.
+Although I must say it makes the time we do get together extra special.
+And at the same time I certainly accomplish a lot more when he isn’t around.
 So it’s all good I guess.
 Trey is gone with his Dad for March break so it’s just me and the poodle beast.

 Jaxxon the rescue poodle